Doctoral students at the department of Latin American History

 The program for young reseachers is diverse.
 The research colloquium on the history of Latin America is a core component.
 In addition, regular conferences are organised for up-and-coming academics by German Latin-American historians.
 The history of Latin America is also an integral part of the doctoral program for Latin American Studies at the Dahlem Research School.
 Our network with numerous partners in Berlin (Ibero-Amerikanisches Institut, Ethnologisches Museum, Deutsches Historisches Museum) and a lot of partners in Latin America offers optimal prerequisites für research activities.

-Programme of the Colloquium for Latin American History (Summer Term 2016)
+Programme of the Colloquium for Latin American History (Winter Term 2016/2017)